RoganInglis/MatrixCapsulesWithEMRouting/README.md

 As per the explanation in the [OpenReview comments](https://openreview.net/forum?id=HJWLfGWRb) these are per higher level capsule type and are therefore vectors.
-The initial value of these seems to have a reasonable impact on the speed of the early stage of training, although an initial value is not mentioned in the paper.
+The initial value of these seems to have a reasonable impact on the speed of the early stage of training, although initial values are not mentioned in the paper.

 **_Inverse temperature parameters_**